UniversalDependencies/docs/languages.md

 This is a list of languages currently known to the UD infrastructure.
 Being on the list does not automatically mean there is a treebank of the language in the current UD release.
+Scripts are identified by their [ISO 15924 codes](https://en.wikipedia.org/wiki/ISO_15924).

 {% include languages.html %}